It’s never too early in the week for these sake cocktails! I’m not exaggerating when I say you need to try them ASAP.

 Its unique flavor profile means it pairs well with bright, zingy, and even bitter flavors.

-As a result, many of the sake cocktails on this list are tart and zesty, therefore, delicious!
+As a result, many of the cocktail recipes on this list are tart and zesty, therefore, delicious!

-So what are you waiting for?
-Bring out the cocktail connoisseur in you and try these sake cocktails!
+Bring out the cocktail connoisseur in you and try these sake cocktail recipes!

 This refreshing, bubbly cocktail has it all.
 It’s tart, tangy, and just a tiny bit spiced and bitter.
 It’s an interesting flavor combination that’s heavy on grapefruit.

-The drink uses several ingredients and takes about 10 minutes to make.
-Still, it’s the ideal drink for summer, especially if you’re not fond of overly sweet cocktails.
+The drink takes several ingredients, a shaker, and about 10 minutes to make.
+Still, it’s the ideal drink for summer, especially if you’re not fond of overly sweet cocktail recipes.

 Don’t let its delicate pink color fool you, either.
 This one packs more of a punch than you might think.

-Some of my friends claim they taste a light sweetness in this drink.
+Some claim they taste a touch of sweetness in this drink.
 I’ve never noticed it myself.
-To me, it’s pretty tart, bordering on outright sour.
+To me, its base is pretty tart, bordering on outright sour.

 There are floral-like hints now and then.
 However, even those aren’t overly sweet; they’re more bright and tangy.